Your right to make a complaint

 We shall aim to deal with any complaint that we may receive promptly, fairly, openly and effectively.

-In the first instance it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at that stage.
-Our client care partner is Chris Schofield, whose details are above.
+In the first instance, it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at that stage.
+Our client care partner is Simon Shepherd, whose details are above.

 Making a complaint will not affect how we handle your case.